bwmhamad/med.sh/README.md

 2. [zenity](https://github.com/GNOME/zenity)

 ## Compatibility
-Currently only tested on Ubuntu 16.4 but should work fine on any Ubuntu or even any GNOME distributive.
+Currently only tested on Ubuntu 16.04 but should work fine on any Ubuntu or maybe even any distribution with GNOME.

 ## @TODO
 - [ ] Add script that handles messages to allow CLI only usage.
 - [ ] Display only disks that are encrypted with BitLocker.
 - [ ] Better handle for arguments.
+- [ ] Test and adapt on other distributions.
 - [ ] Create C/C++ project or package (if you guys like this script :) ).

 ## Notice